Updated November, 2019

-When it comes to customizing t-shirts and promotional items, there are two main ways to get a logo or other artwork onto the product: heat transfers and screen printing.
-While both methods essentially transfer an image onto fabric, there are plenty of differences and situations where one method might be more useful than the other.
+When it comes to customizing t-shirts and other apparel items, there are two main ways to get a logo or other artwork onto the product: heat-transfer printing and screen printing.
+While both methods essentially transfer an image onto fabric, there are plenty of differences and situations where one method might be better suited than the other.

 Heat transfers are great for smaller print runs or jobs that involve many colors.
 This method of printing requires a special printer and quality of paper, as well as a heating press to set the design in place.

 o More cost-effective for smaller orders

 o Easy to print images containing multiple colors and complex designs

 o Allows you to easily customize different shirts